wilsonliaows/docs/_docs/steps-docs.markdown

 ![Action step input fields](/_uploads/steps-docs/action_step_input.png) [Example recipe](https://www.workato.com/recipes/480358)

-When the **Search organizations** action has been carried out, Zendesk will return data about the organizations found, if any.
-The output datatree in subsequent steps will display available fields for mapping.
+When the **Search organizations** action has been carried out, Zendesk returns data about the organizations found, if any.
+The output datatree displays available fields for mapping in subsequent steps.

 In the following case, the **Update organization** step uses the ID field from the **Search organizations** step to identify which Zendesk organization to update (ID field as highlighted).